readmeio/api-explorer/packages/api-explorer-ui/README.md

 - `flags` -  an object of project flags from readme.
 Changing these will modify how the API Explorer works.
 - `oauthUrl` - a URL containing the oauth login endpoint
+- `suggestedEdits` - whether suggested edits are enabled or not.
+This just toggles the button.

 ## Credits
 [Dom Harrington](https://github.com/domharrington/)